 Turnitin is often used to identify possible instances of plagiarism.
 It is, however, a very rough tool in this regard.
 Turnitin only tells you that two pieces of text match - it cannot tell you why they match.
-For example, two student texts may appear to match, but this might be because they both paraphrased in similar ways a third text, such as a popular course reading.
+For example, two student texts may appear to match, but this might be because they both, in similar ways, paraphrase a third text, such as a popular course reading.
 If used thoughtfully, Turnitin can be a useful tool for helping students to recognise when their writing is too reliant on the texts of others.

-To support the development of student writing, we recommend that lecturers opt for at least one re-submit option when setting up the Vula assignment.
+To support the development of student writing, we recommend that lecturers opt for at least one resubmission option when setting up a Vula assignment, and enabling students to view the report.
 This would allow students to submit their text, receive their report, edit their text in light of the report, and resubmit a better draft.
 Over time, and with additional support, this is likely to support better writing outcomes in student writers.

 As a Masters or PhD student how do I use Turnitin for my thesis?

 You should automatically have access to Turnitin Faculty Vulasite, see this guide.
 You can submit multiple times to the site, and when you can discuss the Turnitin results with your supervisor.
 Ensure your final full dissertation is uploaded to the Turntin faculty site on Vula.
 When you submit, you and your supervisor will need to confirm that you have gone through the Turntiin process.

 Turnitin for UCT Postgraduate Students - for Masters and PhD dissertations [webpage]